Walter Anton Berger

 "I never thought of records, I just liked to hit." - Wally Berger

 Wally Berger was a major star in the 1930s.
-He set the record for the most home runs by a rookie (since surpassed) when he hit 38 for the Boston Braves in 1930.
-It took him just 51 games to reach 20 home runs, which was also a major league record until tied by Gary Sanchez in 2016, and then surpassed the following season by Cody Bellinger, who hit both his 20th and 21st homers in his 51st game in 2017.
+He set the record for the most home runs by a rookie when he hit 38 for the Boston Braves in 1930; this was tied by Frank Robinson in (1956) before being erased by Mark McGwire in 1987, but it remained the National League mark until erased by Cody Bellinger in 2017).
+It took him just 51 games to reach 20 home runs, which was also a major league record until tied by Gary Sanchez in 2016, and then surpassed the following season by Bellinger, who hit both his 20th and 21st homers in his 51st game in 2017.
 Berger's lifetime Adjusted OPS puts him in the top 100 of all time (tied with Will Clark and King Kelly and one point below Reggie Jackson).

 His career was shortened as a result of injuries suffered in 1936 and 1937.
 After his playing days he was a scout for the New York Giants in 1947 and 1948.
 He also managed in the minors in 1949 and 1950 as well as doing some scouting for the New York Yankees.